 Background-The Company is involved in several litigation proceedings that involve claims concerning the Company's termination of the construction agreement relating to the Carty natural gas-fired generating plant (Carty) located in Eastern Oregon, and the payment obligations of two sureties who provided a performance bond in connection with such agreement.
 The Company is seeking recovery of incremental construction costs and other damages pursuant to breach of contract claims against the contractor and claims against the sureties pursuant to the performance bond.
-There are currently several lawsuits pending in U.S. District Court, as well as an arbitration proceeding before the International Chamber of Commerce (ICC).
-The Company is seeking to have all claims relating to this matter tried in U.S. District Court for the District of Oregon, but several procedural motions concerning jurisdiction remain pending as of the filing date of this report.
+There are currently lawsuits pending in U.S. District Court for the District of Oregon (U.S. District Court), as well as an arbitration proceeding before the International Chamber of Commerce International Court of Arbitration (ICC).
+In the most recent procedural development, on July 10, 2017, the Ninth Circuit Court of Appeals (Ninth Circuit) held that the ICC had jurisdiction to determine what parties and what claims could be presented in the ICC arbitration.
+PGE has filed a petition requesting en banc rehearing with the Ninth Circuit.